SiEr0212/vitaminstore/README.md

-## This is a project to learn to manage Complex Interactions in React :arrows_counterclockwise: arrows_clockwise :arrows_clockwise: :smiley:
+## This is a project to learn to manage Complex Interactions in React :arrows_counterclockwise: :arrows_clockwise: :smiley:

 I want to learn how to use React-Interactions using states and some useful third-party libraries.